pcxod/FragmentDB/help/fragmentdb.md

 # Properties

-# Properties
+## Properties

 Define **PART**s, free variables (**FVAR**) and **Occupancy** for the fragment here.
-The value of the free variable index corresponding to these parameters is generated automatically and is shown in the last box on this line.
+The value of the free variable and occupation factor combination as it appears in the SHELX instruction file is automatically generated from the input values and displayed in the last field of this line.
 For example, the free variable index 31.0 in SHELX notation specifies free variable (FVAR) 3 and a multiplicative factor of 1.0, for a site occupancy equal to FVAR 3.
 On the other hand, -31.0 also specifies free variable 3, with a multiplicative factor of -1.0, i.e, the site occupancy will be (1-FVAR 3), to ensure that the total site occupancy always sums to 1.

-Parameters of the fitted fragment such as PART number, FVAR, occupancy, and residue number (if any) are displayed with other atomic information on the screen when hovering over an atom with the mouse.
+Parameters of the fitted fragment such as PART number, FVAR, occupancy, and residue number (if any) are displayed with other atomic information in the structure on the screen when any parameter of PART, FVAR, occupancy or residue is changed.
 The residue number is separated from the atom label with an underscore, e.g., C3A_1 means atom C3A in residue 1.

 # Properties 2